Great news, we've signed you up. Sorry, we weren't able to sign you up.

 Researchers supported by Australian Heart Research are focused on improving and developing new therapies to tackle various conditions that affect the heart and blood vessels.
-Prevention and diagnosis of Heart Disease are also interest areas for the research team.
+Prevention and diagnosis of heart disease are also areas of interest for the research team.

 Please read about some of the research projects being undertaken below.

-What happens in these patients is their chest pain is caused by spasm of the blood vessels thereby cutting off the blood supply to the heart.
+In these patients, their chest pain is caused by spasm of the blood vessels thereby cutting off the blood supply to the heart.

 Common treatments such as bypass surgery and balloon treatments are ineffective in these patients, so the team is looking at different treatment possibilities to eliminate the blood vessel spasms.

 Through their investigations, researchers have discovered the importance of a type of drug called a Calcium T-channel blocker, which has been proven to be effective in treating patients whose chest pain is caused by microscopic blood vessel spasm.

 The effectiveness of this drug gave researchers greater understanding and has highlighted the need to develop more of these types of drugs to effectively combat this condition.
 It has had a major impact on the way people around the world think in Cardiology and has shown a new way of looking at treating heart disease patients.